MaheshRajpanke/Excel_Hospital_Data_Project/README.md

 # 🚀 Conclusion

-This project demonstrates how **Microsoft Excel** can be used to develop a professional Business Intelligence dashboard without specialized BI tools.
-By combining interactive visualizations, KPI tracking, and business-focused insights, the dashboard enables healthcare administrators to monitor Emergency Room performance, evaluate operational efficiency, and make informed decisions based on data.
+This project demonstrates how Microsoft Excel can be used to build an interactive business dashboard for healthcare analytics.
+By combining dynamic KPIs, visualizations, slicers, and business insights, the dashboard provides a clear overview of Emergency Room performance and supports data-driven operational decision-making.

 ---